Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 This wasn’t a facility run by the natives.
 This one was *all* Hunters, and it showed in the architecture, the signage, the weird dimensions.
 A species with six legs designed their stairs a little differently, building them deeper and less steep.
 The doors were tall and square, all the equipment mounted on it at at head-height, for a human.

 The hump up to the facility wasn’t so bad.
 They had to play it carefully of course, sticking to the twisty bits of terrain and the occasional half-dead clump of foliage to conceal their approach.
 That part was the bit that had worried Wilde the most.
-Ten’Gewek in general were...well, they were naturally better athletes than anyone at basically everything, but that weirdly worked against them, because they didn’t really need to *work* at anything to be good at it.
+Ten’Gewek in general were... well, they were naturally better athletes than anyone at basically everything, but that weirdly worked against them, because they didn’t really need to *work* at anything to be good at it.
 That meant that, beyond trained skills, their real practical weakness was their conditioning.
 Or, lack thereof.

 For ambush hunting?
 That was just fine.
 A long walk carrying something well within their strength to carry?
 Not so bad.
 But *soldiering,* though?
 That involved a lot of force-march and weird movement across long stretches of awful land.
 Exactly how much that sort of thing *sucked* was a rude awakening for his cavemonkey friends, who didn’t much like the idea of their "weak" little humans so easily upstaging them over distance.

 So, they’d trained, and trained hard, and done so because Ferd *refused* to let Wilde beat him at anything.
-The result was...well, they still didn’t quite have a forty-mile ruck in them, but if any group of cavemonkeys ever would, it would be Wilde’s crew.
+The result was... well, they still didn’t quite have a forty-mile ruck in them, but if any group of cavemonkeys ever would, it would be Wilde’s crew.
 Oki hadn’t proven up to the task and had to part ways with the team, but the remaining four proved they could hack it.
 Not bad at all.
-The approach was therefore...almost entirely free of drama.
+The approach was therefore... almost entirely free of drama.
 It was certainly no fun in NBC gear but, well, it could always be worse.

 They pulled up into cover right next to the facility with everyone ready to breach.
 And if Wilde and his men seemed to have executed the approach a bit better, he didn’t gloat about it.
 Practice would no doubt eventually make perfect.